 Technique

 1) Open two browsers side by side.
-Your blog on the left and Recipe Wiz in the right window.
+Your blog on the left and

 2) Fill in the date of your post in Wiz and then start highlighting things in your post and drag and drop them in the Wiz fields.
 If your ingredients have sections like mine they can go in as a ingredient.
 For example, if my ingredients have a section that is a "Rub" I enter "Rub" as an ingredient but no amount.
 I will later after I paste the code into my post make Rub bold and in the editor.